ch0ppy35/shorty/README.md

 ## Todo

-This is purely an api right now.
+- This is purely an api right now.
 Need to get a UI for this yet.
+- Fix a packaging issue.
+In Lambda, the funtions are getting all files; not just handlers and reqs...

 ## Requirements